 - First, record the location, date and time, the species and number.
-And take photos! - Then, send your information to the Province of BC's Frogwatcher program.
+And take photos! - Then, send your information to the Province of BC's Frogwatcher program and access their online reporting forms.

 For help deciding if you have spotted an at-risk amphibian, contact the SCCP at info@sccp.ca